zafrirron/Dashboard-Boilerplate/README.md

     - The frontend will be available at `http://localhost:3000`.
     - The backend API will be available at `http://localhost:5000`.
     - Swagger documentation will be available at `http://localhost:5000/api-docs`.
+    - PGAdmin db management frontend will be available at `http://localhost:5050/browser-docs`.

 ---